Mylo Hubert Vergara

 Mylo Hubert Claudio Vergara (born October 23, 1962) is a Filipino bishop of the Catholic Church.
 He is the second and current Bishop of Pasig since 2011, Vice President of the Catholic Bishops' Conference of the Philippines since 2021.
 He had previously served as the third Bishop of San Jose from 2005 to 2011 and as the Apostolic Administrator of the Diocese of San Pablo from 2023 to 2024.

 Early life and education

 Mylo Hubert Claudio Vergara was born on October 23, 1962, at Manila, Philippines.
-He studied elementary at the Ateneo de Manila Grade School and high school at the Ateneo de Manila High School.
-He took an undergraduate degree in B.S.
-Management Engineering and Masters in Philosophy at the Ateneo de Manila University, and he took licentiate in sacred theology at the Loyola School of Theology in the same university, and a Doctorate in Sacred Theology at the University of Santo Tomas.
+He studied elementary at the Ateneo de Manila Grade School and high school at the Ateneo de Manila High School, with Novaliches Bishop Roberto Gaa as one of his classmates.
+For college, he took an undergraduate degree in B.S.
+Management Engineering, graduating in 1984.
+He then worked in New York City as a corporate executive before returning to the Philippines and pursue his priestly calling.

+He was among the pioneering seminarians of the Holy Apostles Senior Seminary, a seminary of the Archdiocese of Manila that caters to late vocations.
+Later on, he took Masters in Philosophy at the Ateneo de Manila University, his licentiate in sacred theology at the Loyola School of Theology in the same university, and a Doctorate in Sacred Theology at the University of Santo Tomas.